open-contracting/deploy/docs/maintain/elasticsearch.rst

 If the `ReadOnlyREST plugin <https://readonlyrest.com>`__ is used:

 #.
-Check a new version of ReadOnlyREST is available for download and it supports the new version of ElasticSearch.
-You can check the `changelog <https://github.com/beshu-tech/readonlyrest-docs/blob/master/changelog.md>`__.
+Check the `changelog <https://github.com/beshu-tech/readonlyrest-docs/blob/master/changelog.md>`__ for a new version of ReadOnlyREST.
+Note which versions of Elasticsearch are supported.

 #.
 Update ``readonlyrest_version`` and ``elasticsearch_version`` in the ``salt/elasticsearch/plugins/readonlyrest.sls`` file